 Similarly, if you utilize the SMS program, you can export a list of SMS messages received by a number in the same manner.
 Simply navigate to your SMS contact list, choose the specific subscriber record, click "Mailings Sent" and choose to Export.

-As noted above, under GDPR guidelines, data subjects have the right to deletion of their data.
-There are several new ways to delete contacts.
+Under GDPR guidelines, data subjects have the right to deletion of their data.
+There are several ways to delete contacts from your account:

 For a one-off request from a specific subscriber, you can navigate to the individual record on the Contacts page, click on the drop down menu of the Edit button, and choose Delete.
 A confirmation pop up will appear for you to confirm the delete or cancel.